-Throughout the school, children receive two hours of direct teaching of Religious Education each week; this is in addition to Mass, assemblies, praise and worship and collective worship.
+Throughout the school, children receive 10% direct teaching of Religious Education each week; this is in addition to Mass, assemblies, prayer and liturgy.

 Teachers plan for the long and medium term using the Religious Education Scheme, 'Come and See'.
 They then select and adapt the different activities offered to meet the needs of their individual class, ensuring the main objectives of each unit are covered.
-A variety of tasks are used appropriate to age and ability of the children and content of lesson being delivered.
+A variety of tasks is used appropriate to the age and ability of the children and content of the lesson being delivered.

 All teaching staff teach RE.
-In year 3, where Sacramental Programme takes place, RE is taught by Catholics and a more direct preparation is organised between the school and Parish.
+In year 3, where the Sacramental Programme takes place, a direct preparation is organised between the school and Parish.

-Each class has a prayer corner reflecting the liturgical year or RE Topic.
-These will be used as a visual aid for the children when they pray at the beginning, middle and end of the day.
+Each class has a prayer area reflecting the liturgical year or RE Topic.
+These are used as a visual aid for the children when they pray at the beginning, middle and end of the day.

-Various methods for stimulating prayer are used i.e. music, candles, pictures, icons and children's work.

-Spontaneous prayer is encouraged as should moments of silence.
+Various methods for stimulating prayer are used including music, candles, pictures, icons and children's work.
+Spontaneous prayer is encouraged.

-A variety of methods are used to teach RE and make the Bible Stories and Catholic worship more meaningful.
-These include;
+A variety of methods is used to teach RE and make Bible Stories and Catholic worship more meaningful.
+These include:

-- Use of ICT - Whole class teaching
+- Use of ICT

+- Whole class teaching

-- Retreat days at Savio House, The Maris Centre and Just Youth
+- Retreat days at Savio House, The Marist Centre and Just Youth

 - Group work

 - Individual study and research

 - Role play

-- Videos
+- Video clips

 - Visiting speakers

 - Visits to Church

+- Multimedia presentations

 - Using pictures and artefact to stimulate thought and discussion

 - Extended writing tasks on RE topics that use curricular links